 But there is more than just measuring.
 You can have the right measurements, but getting the mark wrong, even if it’s a small difference, can ruin your work.
 You will have to use the right tool for a correct marking, such as a sharp and fine pencil.

 In woodworking, there’s a lot to be said about how to measure and label things accurately.
 That’s why I wrote 7 Woodworking Techniques For Better Accuracy earlier this year.
 You’ll find everything you need to correctly measure and mark your way to the ideal cut in this article.
-This is a must-read blog post for both beginners and advanced woodworkers who want to improve their woodworking skills.
+This is a must-read blog post for both beginners and advanced woodworkers who want to scale their woodwork learning curve.

 Know your tools